pulkitjalan/ip-geolocation/README.md

 ### IP2Location

 IP2Location provides IP geolocation databases and web services.
 They offer various products and services, including both free and paid options.
 You can learn more and sign up on their [website](https://www.ip2location.io/).

+### IPinfo

+IPinfo is a comprehensive IP address data provider offering accurate geolocation, ASN, company, and other IP-related information.
+They provide both API and database download options.
+You can sign up for a free API key or explore their paid plans on their [website](https://ipinfo.io/).

 ## License